CTeX-org/ctex-kit/zhlineskip/README.md

     The Current Maintainer of this work is Ruixi Zhang.

-    This work consists of the files zhlineskip.sty, zhlineskip-man.tex,
+    This work consists of the files zhlineskip.sty, zhlineskip.tex,
                                     zhlineskip-test.tex,
                                     Latinmetrics.pdf,
                                     CJKmetrics.pdf,
                                     README.md (this file)
-              and the derived file  zhlineskip-man.pdf.
+              and the derived file  zhlineskip.pdf.